ZainSaed/eBay-Product-Images-Automation/README.md

 ## Usage
 1. Export your Google Sheet as CSV (File > Download > CSV), replacing `skus.csv`.
    Make sure the columns are named exactly `sku` and `link`.
-2. Replace `frame.png` with the correct frame for the brand/region you're running (this repo is set up for Breville NZD).
+2. Replace `frame.png` with the correct frame for the brand/region you're running.
 3. Run:
    ```
    python generate_product_images.py